rollyceballos/renogy-bt-esphome/README.md

 # renogy-bt-esphome
-ESPHome implementation to pull data from BT-enabled Renogy devices
+ESPHome implementation to pull data from a Renogy Rover solar charge controller using a Heltec WiFi Kit 32 board.

 ## Setup
-- renogy_batteries.yaml is configured to connect to a single Renogy BT device (currently tested on a BT-2 connected to five batteries in a daisy-chained configuration.)
-There are TODOs in the yaml that indicate places where updates should be made, or at least pertinent information for the user is available.

-  - renogy_battery_utilities.h contains methods to do the payload creation and response parsing for communicating with the BT device.
-This file shouldn't require any editing in order to get things running.

-- renogy_rover.yaml is configured to connect to a Renogy BT device (tested on a BT-2.)
-There are TODOs in the yaml that indicate place where updates should be made.
+- `renogy_rover.yaml` is configured to connect to a Renogy BT device (tested on a BT-2) and display real-time information on the Heltec WiFi Kit 32's onboard OLED screen.

-  - renogy_rover_utilities.h contains methods to do the payload creation and response parsing for communicating with the BT device.
+- `renogy_rover_utilities.h` contains methods to do the payload creation and response parsing for communicating with the BT device.
 This file shouldn't require any editing in order to get things running.

 ### Configuration Setup